|

 WING FOO

-written in preparation for the film, Charlie Chan in Honolulu, Wing Foo was a shop keeper.
-He was also the proud
+notes written in preparation for the film, Charlie Chan in Honolulu, Wing Foo was a shop keeper.
+He was also

 Born: Fall 1938